MD/Master of Business Administration (MBA)

 Perelman School of Medicine:

 1. Are there opportunities to participate in healthcare business-oriented activities?

 Yes.
 There are many opportunities at the Perelman School of Medicine and throughout Penn.
 Here are several, which Penn MD/MBA students have suggested:

-- PennMed student groups — visit the PSOM Student Portal (for example, leadership position at a Free Clinic)
+- PennMed student groups — visit Medical Student Government (for example, leadership position at a Free Clinic)

 - PennHealthX — a med student group, may be of particular interest as it is focused on entrepreneurship and creating your own solution to health care problems in concert with MBA/engineering students.
 Check out the PennHealthX events, too.

 - Penn Biotech Group — is open to all graduate students and offers semester-long consulting projects.

 - Penn Center for Innovation (formerly Penn Center for Technology Transfer) — offers research fellowships